aaltsys/doc-newwares/inventory/05_lines.rst

 | O | S | INNERSIZE      | N.4 |   | (MD4)                |        | R8  |     |
 +---+---+----------------+-----+---+----------------------+--------+-----+-----+

-.. note::
-   #.
-Transaction line detail is directly posted from transaction documents in
+..
+[1] Transaction line detail is directly posted from transaction documents in
        receipts, shipments, and adjustments.
-   #.
-An optional list of conditions may apply to units in a lot, such as
+..
+[2] An optional list of conditions may apply to units in a lot, such as
        damage, inspection hold, quality condition, etc.
+..
+[3] Control codes may determine default values for lot control, such as
+       rotation date or warehouse lot sequences.
+..
+[4] CONTROLCODE and CONTROL are optional when tracking is product only (P).
+..
+[5] UNITIDENTIFIER will be *null* unless tracking is by unit (U).

+.. note::
+   *  Tracking requirements are set by product and are not reflected in the transaction line data.
+   *  Where lots are fungible and multiple units are received on a single line, there is no way to determine the unit count directly from the transaction line because the CONTENTCOUNT factor is maintained on the product or lot record.
+   *  When products or lots are fungible then storage units must be uniform.
+      This is a necessary concequence of not tracking individual units.